SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/royal-mail-parcel-collect.md

 > 🚧 *Important*
 >
-> *Before using this feature, make sure to enable the**Collect** integration via the [integration activation](https://docs.intersoftsapient.net/docs/integration-activation) page.*
+> *Before using this feature, make sure to enable the **Collect** integration via the [integration activation](https://docs.intersoftsapient.net/docs/integration-activation) page.*

 If you want to enable your customers to have their returns collected from their homes, you can create a Royal Mail shipment using one of Royal Mail's return services <Glossary>TSN Tracked Returns 24</Glossary> or <Glossary>TSS Tracked Returns 48</Glossary>.
 Please ensure to meet [all the requirements](https://docs.intersoftsapient.net/docs/royal-mail-returns) when creating a returns shipment.
 You can then request a Royal Mail collection for the <Glossary>shipment</Glossary>.

 > 🚧 *Important*
 >
-> *Royal Mail does not have the**Test** environment for Collection service.
+> *Royal Mail does not have the **Test** environment for Collection service.
 Therefore, it can only be developed against the **Production** environment.
 This means that you need to book an actual collection and then cancel it before the date of the collection.*

 You can either allow SAPIENT to default the collection to the first available collection date or allow your customer to their preferred collection date, usually up to 5 days in advance.
 You can also specify if you want the <Glossary>labels</Glossary> to be brought by Royal Mail when collecting the shipment or printed by your customer.

 > 📘 *Note*
 >
-> *The return shipment must be created using the[CreateShipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) request.*
+> *The return shipment must be created using the [CreateShipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) request.*

 By default, the labels are not brought by Royal Mail.
 If you need this enhancement, you must specify it by setting the **BringMyLabel** parameter to **True**.
 The return shipments and collections do not require manifesting.